About the Psychological Counseling Program

 Today, the need to train specialists in the field of trauma therapy is very urgent, especially in the context of the prolonged military hostilities resulting in a large number of forcibly displaced citizens and families who have faced the loss of loved ones.
 In general, the issues of trauma are more global and they face each volunteer, chaplain, minister, or mental health professional.
 When we help people, we share in their pain, suffering, experience of physical and sexual violence, secondary injury, and so on.
-Therefore, the importance of training specialists who are able to provide qualified assistance can not be overestimated.
+Therefore, it is hard to overstimate the possibility to train qualified specialists for this area.

 Ukraine has taken a sure step towards inclusive education for children with special needs.
-But it's important to understand that children and parents need psychological care and support in the inclusive environment, as well as proper diagnosis and counseling on how to bring up a child with developmental defects, autism, or behavioral problems.
-Therefore, there is also a need for postgraduate training of psychologists in the field of child counseling.
+However it's important to understand that children and parents need psychological care and support in the inclusive environment, as well as proper diagnosis and counseling on how to bring up a child with developmental defects, autism or behavioral problems.
+Therefore, there is also a real need for postgraduate training of psychologists in the field of child counseling.

-In Ukraine, there have been many trainings and seminars devoted to the topic of "psychological trauma", but there is currently no other program that provides comprehensive training of specialists that includes supervised practice of clinically-valid therapy methods.
+In Ukraine, there have been many trainings and seminars on "psychological trauma", but there still lack of programs providing comprehensive training of specialists with supervised practice of evidence-based therapy methods.

-A professional counselor should be able to assist the client while taking into account his or her values and existential beliefs.
-In a situation of crisis (trauma), issues of meaning, faith, and God are especially actualized.
-Therefore, the integration of the Christian perspective into counseling will help the counselor work in a broader field of psychological issues, including those of faith and spirituality.
+A professional counselor should be able to help the clients whith concideration of their values and existential beliefs.
+In a situation of crisis (trauma), issues of meaning, faith, and God are especially actual.
+Therefore, the integration of the Christian perspective into counseling will help the counselor working in a broader field of psychological issues, including those of faith and spirituality.

 Therefore, understanding how to evaluate the biopsychosocial and spiritual aspects of the problem is central to the diagnosis and development of the correct plan of psychological care.
 The unique part of our program is that the specialists learn to make a comprehensive psychological assessment, including aspects of spiritual trauma.